Landixus/bike-game/README.md

   * and a few resistors and cables
 * hall effect sensor
 * neodymium magnet
-* 1 IR emmiter and 2 IR receivers
+* 1 IR emmiter and 2 IR receivers (serve as a photointerrupter for the steering)
 * lazy susan (for the bike's front tire)
 * bike and stationary bike stand